vladmandic/sd-extension-framepack/README.md

   especially when used together with quantization
 - Add support for **LLM** and **DiT/Video** modules on-the-fly quantization **quantization**
   Only available when using native offloading, configure as usual in *settings -> quantization*
+- add support for post-load quantization such as **NNCF**
+- Configurable resolution, frame-rate
-- Configurable resolution, frame-rate, video compression (crf)
+- Configurable video codec and codec options
+  Includes both hardware-accelerated codecs (e.g. `hevc_nvenc`) and software codecs (e.g. `libx264`)
 - Expose advanced options: *recommended not to change*
 - Model download & load on-demand
 - Configurable torch cross-attention